siyasathaye/power-outage-analysis/README.md

 ### Data Cleaning

 We started by removing irrelevant or empty columns (such as the OBS and columns that contained only missing values).

 Next, we combined each date time pair (OUTAGE.START.DATE + OUTAGE.START.TIME, and the same for restoration time and date) into singular columns containing the time and date, so that the dataset was less complex and more succinct.
-Then, we dropped the  original date/time columns since their information was preserved and they were redundant.
+We then dropped the original date/time columns since their information was preserved and they were redundant.

 We also converted multiple columns such as YEAR, MONTH, ANOMALY.LEVEL, OUTAGE.DURATION, and CUSTOMERS.AFFECTED to numeric types incase they were not already, so they could be used reliably in calculations.
-We then renamed OUTAGE.DURATION to OUTAGE.DURATION.MIN to make the unit explicit, as that was not initially clear to us.
+We also renamed OUTAGE.DURATION to OUTAGE.DURATION.MIN to make the unit explicit, as that was not initially clear to us.

-To focus the analysis on variables relevant to our project only, we kept a selected subset of columns (listed above) and dropped all columns we didn't feel were relevant to our project.
-Finally, I created an IS_SEVERE indicator that flags outages caused by severe weather, as we intended to do some exploration of the differences between outages caused by severe weather and those not.
+To focus the analysis on variables relevant to our project only, we kept a select subset of columns (listed above) and dropped all columns we didn't feel were relevant to our project.
+Finally, we created an IS_SEVERE column which flags outages caused by severe weather, as we intended to do some exploration of the differences between outages caused by severe weather and those not.

 The first few rows of the cleaned DataFrame are shown below, with a few columns selected for display.